-Under this option, a preliminary budget must be prepared 150 days prior to the primary election.
-Under this option, the preliminary budget must be available for public inspection at least 110 days prior to the primary election.
+Under this option, a preliminary budget must be adopted 90 days prior to the primary election.
+Under this option, the preliminary budget must be available for public inspection at least 20 days prior to the budget adoption.
 The board shall give public notice of its intent to adopt the preliminary budget at least 10 days prior to the adoption.
-The adoption must occur at least 90 days prior to the primary election.

-If the primary budget exceeds the increase authorized by the Index, an application for an exception may be filed with either a Court of Common Pleas with jurisdiction of PDE and made available for public inspection.
+If the primary budget exceeds the increase authorized by the Index, an application for an exception may be filed with the Pennsylvania Department of Education and made available for public inspection.
 The board may opt to forego applying for an exception by submitting a referendum question seeking voter approval for a tax increase, in accordance with Act 1.